Glenn Stok is a technical writer who researches health issues he experienced. He writes about them to educate readers seeking information.

-- Eye Disorders and Diseases
+Ophthalmologist: Specialist in Eye Disorders and Diseases

-- Vision Correction
+Optometrist: Prescriptions for Vision Correction

-In the United States they complete a medical training in order to practice.
-They have an O.D. degree–Doctor of Optometry.
-This takes four years to complete after receiving a bachelor’s degree.
+In the United States, they complete medical training before their practice.
+They have an O.D. degree (Doctor of Optometry), which takes four years to complete after receiving a bachelor’s degree.

 Ophthalmologist: Doctor for Eye Disorders and Diseases

+If you have a history of glaucoma in your family, it's important to get annual checkups with this type of eye doctor.
 As an example, my ophthalmologist diagnosed me with glaucoma and saved me from losing my sight.
-At first he prescribed drops that controlled my eye pressure.
+He prescribed drops that controlled my eye pressure.

 Optometrist: Doctor for Vision Correction

-Why Is an Optometrist Best for Vision Correction
+Why an Optometrist Is Best for Vision Correction

 Since I told him I do a lot of work on a computer, he specified that the lenses should be set higher in the frames.
-This was necessary since most of my work involved looking out the middle for nearby work.
+That was necessary since most of my work involved looking out the middle for nearby work.
 Without that consideration, the lenses would be set too low.